-The exhibit lists all of the Committee's recommendations that the Government has not yet fully implemented and are not already discussed in another chapter.
+The exhibit lists all of the Committee's recommendations that the Government has not fully implemented and are not already discussed in another chapter.

-PAC REPORT YEAR OUTSTANDING RECOMMENDATION STATUS Cross-Government (Pensions) 1996 CR9.
-The Government should use consistent estimates for COLA (Cost of Living Adjustments) increases and inflation to calculate the pension liability for its defined benefit pension plans.
-On March 31, 2000, during review of Chapter 8 of our 2000 Spring Report, PAC considered and agreed that the Government should work towards using consistent estimates for inflation for all of its defined benefit plans.
-Partially implemented (as at March 31, 2007).
-Plans have consistent estimates of inflation except for the Pension Plan for the Employees of the Saskatchewan Workers' Compensation Board.
-1999 PAC concurs: 10.67 The Government should study the legislation for its pension plans to decide what type of information should be provided in annual reports and whether it is appropriate for that information to be more consistent.
+PAC REPORT YEAR OUTSTANDING RECOMMENDATION STATUS Cross-Government (Pensions) 1999 PAC concurs: Not implemented (as at March 31, 2008).
+10.67 The Government should study the legislation for its pension plans to decide what type of information should be provided in annual reports and whether it is appropriate for that information to be more consistent.
 If more consistency in the type of information is not considered appropriate, the Government should explain why.
-Not implemented (as at March 31, 2007).
 The Government has not yet done a study to decide what type of information pension plan's annual reports should provide.
 Pension plans still need to improve their annual reports.
 Cross-Government (Managing for Results) 2007 PAC concurs: 10-1 that the Department of Corrections and Public Safety (CPS) and the Department of Highways and Transportation (Highways) should analyze and report quarterly to executive managers the departments' progress toward planned outcomes.
+Partially implemented (as at March 31, 2008).
+Highways has implemented this recommendation.
+For the Ministry of Corrections, Public Safety and Policing (formerly the Department of Corrections and Public Safety), a follow-up is planned to be reported in our 2009 Report - Volume 1.
+Ministry of Energy and Resources (formerly the Department of Industry and Resources) 2005 PAC concurs: 4-1 that the Department of Industry and Resources should prepare an overall audit plan that ensures the accurate assessment and collection of all royalties and taxes due the Department.
 Partially implemented (as at March 31, 2007).
-Highways has implemented this recommendation.
-For CPS, a follow-up is planned for 2007-08.
+Significant progress has been made.
+We plan to do a follow-up in 2010.